zhangboroy/Atari-Phoenix-AI/README.md

-# Reinforcement Learning AI for Atari Phoenix Game
+# A Reinforcement Learning AI for Atari Phoenix Game